sonic-net/SONiC/doc/SAI_failure_handling/SAI_failure_handling.md

 The failure handling function should return `task_success` when the failure is properly handled without the need for another attempt (e.g., the SAI status is `SAI_STATUS_ITEM_NOT_FOUND` in remove operation).

-2. Return `task_failed` -- No crash, no retry, not handled successfully.
+2. Return `task_failed` -- No crash, no retry, although the failure is not handled successfully, orchagent will keep running without exit.

 The failure handling function should return `task_failed` when the failure is unable to be handled in orchagent and another attempt is not likely to resolve the failure.
 In such a scenario, the function should prevent orchagent from retrying and escalate the failure to upper layers.
+Example scenarios where the functions should return this status include invalid user input (e.g., a wrong ACL, conflicting IP addresses), hardware permanent error, non-critical internal logic error, etc.

 3. Return `task_need_retry` --  No crash, retry